LeeVaughn/pagination-filter-v3.1/README.md

 * Create a new repo for this project on [GitHub](https://github.com/).
 * Create a `README.md` file for your repo.
 Add details about your project to the `README`, for example:
-  * A description of the project in your own words
+  * A description of the project in your own words.
-  * The skills, techniques and process used to complete the project
+  * The skills, techniques, and process used to complete the project.
   * If you’ve attempted to earn an “Exceeds Expectations” grade, list the “Extra Credit” features you added.
-* If you need a reminder on how to use GitHub and GitHub desktop, please refer back to the workshop, [Share Your Projects with GitHub Desktop](https://teamtreehouse.com/library/share-your-techdegree-projects-with-github-desktop).
+* If you need a reminder on how to use GitHub and GitHub Desktop app, please refer back to the workshop, [Share Your Projects with GitHub Desktop](https://teamtreehouse.com/library/share-your-techdegree-projects-with-github-desktop).

 <!-- step -->